 Main Streets are the central streets of smaller communities and tend to be the historic economic center.
 They are characterized by a mix of uses including retail, services, restaurants, and residential.
 Buildings are pedestrian-oriented, with little front setback and high transparency.
 Street-level uses are highly activated, including café seating in the right of way.
-Sidewalks are the widest in this context, with fewer driveways, to prioritize people walking or
+Sidewalks are the widest in this context, with fewer driveways, to prioritize people walking or rolling.
+Consistent street trees, streetside planters, café seating (sometimes within the street), ornamental lighting, bump out stormwater planters, and green infrastructure provide a buffer between people walking or rolling and traffic.
+Delivery, truck traffic, and trash pickup is accommodated via rear alleyways or less-traveled side streets.

 - Dickson St, Fayetteville

 - Main St, Siloam Springs

-- Main St, Johnson
+- · Main St, Johnson

+- Main St NE Gravette, Gravette

-- GravetteE Central Ave,
+- E Central Ave, Bentonville